-Today is Pansexual Visibility Day, an important event for LGBTQA+ people, their allies and others who may not be as informed about different sexual orientations.
+Today is Pansexual Visibility Day, an important event for LGBTQIA+ people, their allies and others who may not be as informed about different sexual orientations.
 It’s especially crucial because pansexuality is often misunderstood or ignored in the discourse around sexuality.

 Unfortunately, there’s still not enough understanding and recognition around pansexuality.
 While there are lots of detailed studies that have been commissioned into bisexual individuals, the same isn’t true for pansexuality.
 Bisexual women have been found to be more likely than lesbian women to experience mental distress, and struggle with eating disorders and self-harm, due to social stigma.
 However, there isn’t similar research available that recognises pansexual women, for example.